seperot/sepe-devblog/src/pages/golden-path-document/index.md

 * Is their workstation the minimum spec?
 * Do they need peripherals or cables?
 * Do they need access to devices they need for debugging?
-* Is their any accessability items they don't know they can ask for?
+* Are there any accessability items they don't know they can ask for?

 Next is software, same deal as hardware but this time what they need to get the job done.
 This also included pulling down the codebase they will be working on.